How to Treat Yellow Stool: Gastroenterologist Explains.

 Gluten is present in wheat, rye, and barley-containing foods.
 Celiac disease causes severe diarrhea, anemia, and yellow stool.

-Although there are no specific medications to treat celiac disease, eliminating the offending foods will result in a dramatic improvement in diarrhea, yellow stool, and all other symptoms.
+Although there are no specific medications to treat celiac disease, eliminating the offending foods will dramatically improve diarrhea, yellow stool, and all other symptoms.

 9- Medications.